At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 Although I am based in Canary Wharf and am conveniently located for the Canary Wharf workforce, I work with everyone, regardless of profession and regardless of where you live/work.
 My clients span the workforce spectrum and include bankers, lawyers, teachers, TFL workers, NHS staff, Police Officers, IT specialists, medical students, individuals who are currently on sick leave, as well as stay at home mums and dads.
 So, if you think you might benefit from CBT, please get in touch to discuss how we can work together.

-CBT can help with the following problems
+CBT sessions can help with the following problems

 Learn more about CBT and how it can help you